Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/viewing_analytics.md

 In some cases, a value may be unknown, such as the name of an application that has been deleted.
 In such cases, a placeholder value – "(not set)" – or placeholder is displayed instead.
 The following describes why, when, and where these placeholder values appear.

-### Platform icons for Mobile Backend Services requests

-In the metrics for Mobile Backend Services Requests, if a Mobile Backend Services API call originated from a source other than a Titanium application or native iOS application using Amplify Titanium SDK, an icon is displayed.
-For instance, this icon would appear for calls made to the Mobile Backend Services APIs using a command-line tool, such as cURL.

 ### Version and environment values for Crash and Test metrics

-When viewing Test and Crash analytics, the **Version** and **Environment** drop-down menus display "(not set)" since version and environment are not available.
-For the same reason, graphs that display a version series of Crash or Test metrics will display "(not set)"
+When viewing Crash analytics, the **Version** and **Environment** drop-down menus display "(not set)" since version and environment are not available.
+For the same reason, graphs that display a version series of Crash metrics will display "(not set)".

-### Geographic analysis

-On a metric's **Geo** tab, if the country could not be determined from the metric's included geographic coordinates or coordinates were not provided at all, "(not set)" is displayed as the Country name.